If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

 This 40th anniversary edition features Blu-rays of the six films about Sylvester Stallone’s iconic character, plus a slew of remastered special features.

-Escape the disastrous world of 2020 with an entirely different disaster, but this different disaster has dinosaurs!
-Or just revisit the magic of “Jurassic Park” through the years while you wait for the upcoming nostalgia-filled new film in the series.
+Revisit the magic of “Jurassic Park” through the years while you wait for the upcoming nostalgia-filled new film in the series.
 You’ll get Blu-ray and digital copies of 1993’s “Jurassic Park,” 1997’s “The Lost World,” 2001’s “Jurassic Park III,” 2015’s “Jurassic World,” and 2018’s “Jurassic World: Fallen Kingdom.”

 Make sure to click the coupon button to get the Black Friday price on this ten-film collection of comedies on DVD, including special features for each movie.
+The collection features: “American Pie,” “The Big Lebowski,” “Billy Madison,” “Bruce Almighty,” “The Change-Up,” “Meet the Parents,” “The Nutty Professor,” “Role Models,” “Ted,” and “Tower Heist.”

 Catch all 109 episodes of the beloved ’90s animated series remastered in this Blu-ray release, complete with digital copy and a slew of extra features including the films “Batman: Mask of the Phantasm” and “Batman & Mr. Freeze: SubZero.”